nikomatsakis/rustnation-24/index.md

 ???

-Anyway, once the compiler is done with your code, it's going to look something like this, which is pretty much what you'd have done if you wrote it by hand.
-In fact, it's going to have a few optimizations that you maybe would have overlooked.
+The idea is that you can write this high-level code but, once the compiler is finished optimizing, what you get out is going to be equivalent to the low-level code you would've written by hand.
+So something like this.
+In fact, this code includes a few optimizations you might not have thought of.

 ---